yasser-aboelgheit/Notification_system/README.md

 ## Installation

-after cloning the project and making sure that docker-compose is up and running use docker-compose build then docker-compose up
+after cloning the project and making sure that docker-compose is up and running use 'docker-compose build' then 'docker-compose up'